The steps for building a research group or lab are vague, and unclear.

 When looking to change industries or careers, it can be hard to know what skills you have that other industries are interested in.
 That can make choosing a new sector, industry or job difficult.

-Download I listen a lot to Gary Vee (Gary Vaynerchuk).
+Download as PDF I listen a lot to Gary Vee (Gary Vaynerchuk).
 In a podcast1, he talked about 80% of football (NFL) players going bankrupt.

 The is the final blog in the series on What could make a PhD program fail.
 This blog covers insufficient data about the program and its operations.